National Stormwater Calculator

 - urban planners, and

 The Calculator accesses several national databases that provide soil, topography, rainfall, and evaporation information for the chosen site.
 The user supplies information about the site’s land cover and selects the types of low impact development (LID) controls they would like to use.
-The LID controls that the user can choose are seven green infrastructure practices:
+The LID controls that the user can choose are the following seven green infrastructure practices:

 - Rain harvesting